Skip main navigation

 Deployment Automation with GitHub Actions

 Manual deployment worked for initial migration, but we needed CI/CD for ongoing updates.
+If you prefer running the same pipeline inside AWS, a CodeBuild buildspec walkthrough covers the equivalent build phases.
 Implemented GitHub Actions pipeline:

 # .github/workflows/deploy.yml